RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/07_configure_autofs.md

 ### QUESTION #7
 Configure autofs to automount the home directories of netuserX user.
 Note the following:
-- netuser1's home directory is exported via NFS, which is available on node1.mydomain.com and your NFS-exports directory is /netdir for netuser,
+- netuser1's home directory is exported via NFS, which is available on node1.mydomain.com and your NFS-exports directory is /netdir for netuser1,
 - netuser1's home directory is node1.mydomain.com:/home/guests/netuserX,
 - netuser1's home directory should be automounted autofs service.
 - home directories must be writable by their users.